mathewgomas-alfred/mathewgomas.io/reference_manual/tools/line.rst

 .. note::
     Using the :kbd:`Shift` keys BEFORE pushing the holding the left mouse button/stylus down will, in default Krita, activate the quick brush-resize.
-Be sure to use :kbd:`Shift` after
+Be sure to use :kbd:`Shift` after.

 Tool Options
 ------------